 Although some bird and bat species can use ALAN to their advantage e.g. hunting for insects attracted to the light, it is still disruptive whether animals are attracted to it or avoid it.
 There have been campaigns to try and limit the amount of nocturnal light in urban areas, or at least dim light sources, but as ALAN is such a normal part of human life, truly dark skies seem a thing of the past.

 But darkness is important, and needs to be preserved.
 This new research does make a good case for treating the skies as habitat that needs protection.
 Creating corridors between dark sky patches could improve movement for threatened populations in the same way as landscape connectivity is used to protect terrestrial species.

 Aerial habitat needs to be considered along with terrestrial habitat.

 World Migratory Bird Day

-Birds that undertake long migrations are particularly vulnerable to changes in climate and land use; as a result, many migratory species such as the Balearic shearwater, Egyptian vulture and whooping crane are endangered.
+Birds that have long migrations are particularly vulnerable to changes in climate and land use.
+As a result, many migratory species such as the Balearic shearwater, Egyptian vulture and whooping crane are endangered.
 To find out more about how the conservation of migratory birds, you can head over to the World Migratory Bird Day website and check out this year’s events!